We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Each serving provides 440 mg of chamomile flower and 250 mg chamomile extract.

-However, keep in mind that pregnant people should avoid taking chamomile supplements due to potential safety issues.
+However, keep in mind that pregnant people and people who are allergic to related plants such as ragweed, chrysanthemums, marigolds, or daisies, should avoid taking chamomile supplements due to potential safety issues.

 Additionally, chamomile supplements may interact with some medications, including those used to treat anxiety, so it’s important to consult your doctor before taking chamomile supplements.